-The Management Board members are collectively responsible for creating a culture within the AMG Group that is focused on longterm value creation.
-Each Management Board member shall serve the best interests of the Company with a view to creating longterm value, while carrying out his responsibilities and will take into account the interests of all the Company's stakeholders.
+The Management Board members are collectively responsible for creating a culture within the AMG Group that is focused on long-term value creation.
+Each Management Board member shall serve the best interests of the Company with a view to creating long-term value, while carrying out his responsibilities and will take into account the interests of all the Company's stakeholders.

 The Management Board has drawn up a code of business conduct, monitors its effectiveness and has established a procedure for reporting actual or suspected irregularities within the Company or its group companies.
-The Management Board has further adopted values for the Company and the AMG Group ("AMG Values") and is responsible for maintenance of the AMG Values within the Company and its group companies by encouraging behavior that is in keeping with the AMG Values and by leading by example.
+The Management Board has further adopted values for the Company and the AMG Group and has as of January 1, 2023 after extensive review renewed the Value Statement of the AMG Group ("AMG Values") as further explained in the section on Sustainability, and is responsible for maintenance of the AMG Values within the Company and its group companies by encouraging behavior that is in keeping with the AMG Values and by leading by example.
 In this regard, specific attention shall be given to the strategy and the business model, the environment in which the Company and the AMG Group operate, and the existing culture within the Company and the AMG Group.
+The updated AMG Values Statement reads as follows: